 Where SCADA Is Worth It

-• You are running high-volume horizontal wells where a few hours of undetected downtime costs more than the SCADA itself.
+• You are running high-rate horizontals, enhanced recovery, or any pad where a few hours of undetected downtime costs more than the SCADA itself.

-• You have gas compression, water handling, or pipeline operations where continuous monitoring is mandatory.
+• You have gas compression, water handling, saltwater disposal, or pipeline operations where continuous monitoring is mandatory.

 • You are regulatorily required to have continuous measurement at each well or facility.

-For these operators, the question isn’t whether to buy SCADA.
+For these producers, the question isn’t whether to buy SCADA.
 The question is which platform, which integrator, and how deep to build out.
+This is as true for a producer running 50 horizontal pads as for one running 500.
+Scale doesn’t change the math; facility complexity and per-site value do.

 Where Full SCADA Is Overkill